Road Closures Due to El Portal Fire

 Please plan your trip before you make a reservation.
 It is your responsibility to research trails and trail conditions to decide which trip is right for you and your group.
 Park rangers will not plan your trip for you.

 To make a reservation, you will need to know the name the permit will be under, mailing address, daytime telephone number, number of people, number of stock (horses, mules, llamas), start and end dates, beginning and ending trailheads, principal destination (to help clarify trailhead), method of payment ($5 plus $5/person): credit card, check, or money order.
+You may only begin your wilderness trip on the start date and at the trailhead indicated on your wilderness permit.

 Reservations are available up to 24 weeks (168 days) in advance when the wilderness permit reservation office is open (late November through September).